 The Minnesota Alliance of Local History Museums formed in 1991 to support each other in our mission of connecting people to nearby history.

-What does The Alliance do?
+What does the Alliance do?

 Minnesota's local history groups formed an alliance in 1991.
 Even though we serve different communities throughout the state, we share a common mission of connecting people to nearby history.
 Some of us have professional staff, but many of us are small, volunteer-run societies.
 Together, we work together to raise the quality of work in the local history field in Minnesota.
 The Minnesota Alliance for Local History Museums serves the approximately 500-plus local history groups throughout the state with professional training, awards for excellence, mutual assistance in times of disaster and more.

-Submit your session proposals for the 2019 Annual Meeting & Conference!
+Thank you to all who attended the 2019 Annual Meeting & Conference!

 We had a great time in Red Wing this week!
 Thank you to everyone who participated as an attendee or vendor!

 Keep a lookout this summer for information regarding our 2020 event in Austin!